 Businesses cluster together because collaborating in this way provides competitive advantages (including increased productivity and better innovation), which the individual companies may not be able to obtain on their own.

 The purpose of this project was to support clusters through the improvement of policies and the performance of cluster organisations.

 The Department worked with a number of local stakeholders to deliver this project, including:

 - Intertrade Ireland

 European Union Regional Fund and Interreg Europe/ ERDF financial support

 CLUSTERS3 was supported by European Regional Development Fund (ERDF) funds under the INTERREG Europe programme.
-Total funding for the programme amounts to €1.8m, with the Department receiving €190,000.
+Total funding for the programme amounted to €1.8m, with the Department receiving €190,000.